 Strata Global

-What is the load bearing capacity of soil?
+What is load bearing capacity of soil?

 • Ultimate bearing capacity: Theoretically, it is the maximum pressure soil can support without collapsing in the absence of any safety measure.